49ochieng/msteams-azure-search-openai-demo/README.md

+> [!IMPORTANT]
+> This repo is read-only and is not being actively maintained or updated.
+You can find the latest sample in the [Microsoft Adoption Samples Gallery](https://adoption.microsoft.com/en-us/sample-solution-gallery/sample/pnp-sp-dev-teams-sample-bot-azure-search-openai-ts/).

 # ChatGPT + Enterprise data with Azure OpenAI and Cognitive Search in Microsoft Teams

 This sample app demonstrates how to use a Microsoft Teams bot to chat with your data using natural language in the flow of work.